nitrictech/docs/docs/reference/pulumi/pulumi-cloud.md

 ## Get the Nitric CLI and scaffold a new project

 You can get the Nitric CLI by following the instructions [here](https://nitric.io/docs/installation).
-Once its setup you can scaffold a new project by running:
+Once its set up you can scaffold a new project by running:

 ```bash
 nitric new